pavel-krivanek/Moose-obsolete/src/all/XPath-GTExtensions.package/XPathExpressionHighlighter.class/README.md

-This class is highlighter to highlight XPath expression Text objects using XMLHighlights.
+This class is a highlighter to highlight XPath expression Text objects using XMLHighlights.